 (A) The requirements set forth herein are intended as minimum qualifications for continuing professional training.
 Appointing authorities are encouraged to exceed these minimum standards whenever possible.
 Continuing professional training shall be conducted in a program approved by the executive director and shall address matters directly related to the duties and responsibilities of a peace officer or trooper.
 The training shall serve a recognized law enforcement purpose and shall have significant intellectual or practical content, the primary objective of which shall be to improve a participant's professional competence as peace officer or trooper.
 In addition, such training shall meet or exceed the following minimum requirements:

-(3) Other than training conducted via E-OPOTA or other online training program pre-approved by the executive director, the training shall be conducted in blocks of no less than one hour, where fifty minutes of actual instruction or other approved training activity constitutes one credit hour.
-Officers shall be approved provided at least one ten minute break each hour and at least one thirty-minute break every four hours.
+(3) Other than training conducted via e-OPOTA or other online training programs pre-approved by the executive director, the training shall be conducted in blocks of no less than one hour, where fifty minutes of actual instruction or other approved training activity constitutes one credit hour.

 (a) The individual has five years of full-time law enforcement experience and meets at least one of the following criteria: